foxalabs/ESP32_ChatGPT/README.md

 # ESP32_ChatGPT

-Library for the ESP32 and hopefully the new R4 Uno WiFi when it's out (Note: json buffers set to 2048 bytes, so long replys may get truncaed)
+Library for the ESP32 and hopefully the new R4 Uno WiFi when it's out (Note: json buffers set to 2048 bytes, so long replys may get truncated)

 You'll need a root cert from https://api.openai.com inserting into the main.cpp To obtain the root CA certificate, you can follow these steps: